agsb/minute/README.md

 Several combinations could be used for sequences of keys, eg. one click, for combos, double click, for toggle.

-# 12 + 12 really ?

-Assign 20 keys and use Alt, Shf as (none, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.
+Using dead keys Alt, Shf as (none, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.

 Sixteen keyboard maps of 20 keys.
 Total de 320 combos keys !

-Think as each keymap is a layout layer over same designed keys.
+Think as each keymap is a layout layer over same design keys.

 # Details

 _"The behavior should not astonish or surprise users"_, <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>

-Confortable, no thumb movement.
+More confortable, no thumb movement.

-The fingers index, middle, ring and pinky moves up/down.
+The fingers index, middle, ring and pinky moves up/down between two rows.

-The index and pinky also moves left/rigth.
+The index and pinky also moves left/rigth one key.

 Use dead keys as modifiers.

-Modifiers keys Alt Gui at left hand, and Ctrl Shf right hand.
+Place dead keys Alt Gui at left hand, and Ctrl Shf at right hand.

 Any other key could be mapped into multiple values by combination of modifiers states.